 There is another technique, which surgeons are using in an attempt to improve the positioning of knee prostheses.
 This is known as Image Derived Instrumentation (IDI).
 This technique involves obtaining accurate images of the knee joint preoperatively, so that the instruments used to achieve the alignment can be specifically made for that patient.
-The Registry has looked at the ten different total knee prostheses where either the standard approach or IDI was used to determine the correct position of the knee prosthesis.
-For eight of these prostheses there was no difference in the subsequent revision rates when these two techniques were compared.
-For two of them, the revision rate was increased when IDI was used.
+The Registry has looked at the 11 different total knee prostheses where either the standard approach or IDI was used to determine the correct position of the knee prosthesis.
+For 9 of these prostheses there was no difference in the subsequent revision rates when these two techniques were compared.
+For 2 of the prostheses, the revision rate was increased when IDI was used.